libjpmul/libjpmul-configurator/README.md

 =====================

 # About
-libjpmul-Configurator is a minimal graphical user interface to alter configuration parameters of [libjpmul](https://blabla/libJPMul) at runtime.
-It is easily integrated with any application using libJPMul.
+libjpmul-Configurator is a minimal graphical user interface to alter configuration parameters of [libjpmul](https://github.com/libjpmul/libjpmul/) at runtime.
+It is easily integrated with any application using libjpmul.

 # Getting started
 ## Step 1: Get libJPMul-Configurator